 Functional architecture of NICE

-Y.NGNe-NCI-reqts proposed the requirements and scenarios of NGN evolution for support network and cloud interworking.
-Currently, the content of this draft Recommendation is relatively complete, so it is necessary to establish a new work item for the functional architecture of NGN evolution for support network and cloud interworking.

 NICE is the evolution of NGN, which enhances its intelligent capabilities and enables operators to adjust resources in specific networks to meet user demands.
 In addition, NICE also supports the network to provide interfaces to users and applications, so that users and applications can access resources in the network.
 Since network and cloud interworking may involve resource interoperability and unified management between different management domains in practical applications, such as cloud and network belonging to different operators, the Open environment FE, Policy control FE, Policy enforcement FE and other FE functions in the NICE functional architecture can be applied to network and cloud interworking scenarios.

-Figure 1 Functional architecture of NICE
+Figure 6-1 Functional architecture of NICE